-A total number of credits must be completed in order to graduate.
-Student progress and status in the curriculum is determined by the Academic Performance and Standards Committee (APSC).
+All required blocks must be completed with a "P" in order to graduate.
+Student progress and status in the curriculum is determined by the Assessment Team.
 This determination is made following receipt of information provided by the offices of Academic Affairs and Clinical Affairs/Patient Care.
 The integrated and dynamic nature of the CODM curriculum must allow for the possibility of students attaining competency in curriculum components at different times, however milestones (assessments) are attached to each block and academic year that must be achieved before a student is advanced to the next academic year.

 - a.
-Therefore, student progress will be assessed on regular intervals by the APSC with recommendation for student advancement forwarded to the Dean of the College.
-The APSC will review student progress frequently throughout the year including after summer and winter remediation periods.
-Since the CODM utilizes two remediation periods student status is validated prior to the start of each academic year. - b.
+Therefore, student progress will be assessed on regular intervals by the Assessment Team with recommendation for student advancement forwarded to the Dean of the College.
+The Assessment Team will review student progress frequently throughout the year.
+Student status is reviewed prior to the start of each academic year. - b.
 CODM does not allow auditing of its courses. - c.
-Progression to the next academic year requires completion of all requirement from the current year (e.g. all D1 requirement must be completed to advance to the D1 year).

-2. Graduation Requirements
+Progression to the next academic year requires completion of all requirements from the current year (e.g. all D1 requirement must be completed to advance to the D1 year). - 2.
+Graduation Requirements - a.

-- a.
 To qualify for the DMD degree, students must: - i.
 Follow the approved course of study leading to the completion of all DMD course requirements - ii.
-Satisfactorily complete all professional courses and competencies within six (6) years, having no course grade below a "Pass"; - Pass the Integrated National Board Dental Examination that is given between the D3 and D4 years.
+Satisfactorily complete all professional courses and competencies within six (6) years, having no course grade below a "Pass"; - iii.
+Pass the Integrated National Board Dental Examination that is given between the D3 and D4 years.
 Please note; Classes that matriculated prior to 2018 are still required to pass Parts I and II of the NBDE. - iv.
 Students are required to pass the practice national board assessment before scheduling the national board. - v.
 Receive a favorable recommendation for conferral of the DMD degree from CODM faculty and Dean, Administrative Council, and Board of Trustees; - vi.
 Settle all financial accounts with the University; and complete all University, College, and program graduation clearance requirements. - vii.
 The Office of Academic Affairs will submit a Graduation Clearance form to the registrar's office when all of the above requirements have been met - 3.
 Eligibility to participate in Hooding Ceremony and/or University Commencement - a.
-Students expected to graduate by the end of the December of the same year of the Hooding Ceremony and/or University Commencements and are eligible to participate in these ceremonies.

-4. Integrated National Board Dental Examination (INBDE)
+Students expected to graduate by the end of the December of the same year of the Hooding Ceremony and/or University Commencements and are eligible to participate in these ceremonies. - 4.
+Integrated National Board Dental Examination (INBDE)